DjNaufrago/LAMP-Wordpress-installer/README.md

 7. Can access through your domain name or public ip address.
 8. Users, passwords and other data are in log.txt.
 9. **To manage your site:** domain/wp-admin or IP/wp-admin

+**DO NOT DELETE THE LOG.TXT FILE BEFORE BACKING UP THE DATA!**

+## KERNEL MESSAGES
+During installation, the operating system will prompt you that some kernel service modules need to be restarted.
+Accept everything and choose OK.
+The installation will continue without issue without the need to reboot the entire instance.

 ## TASKS TO CONFIGURE THE LAMP SERVER:
 ### startinstall: